Staging-WilcoDev/Anythink-Market-8ued7fj9/readme.md

 # Welcome to the Anythink Market repo (powered by [Wilco](https://www.trywilco.com))

 To start the app use Docker.
-It will stasadrt both frontend and backend, including all the relevant dependencies, and the db.
+It will stasadrt both frontend and backend, including all the relevant dependencdsies, and the db.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).